ryghrmni/DeepLifeProject/README.md

 ## Project Aim
 The aim of the project is to download the cell images (preferably from the “2018 Data Science Bowl” competition) and assess the performance of a U-Net or any other deep model for cell segmentation.
 Participants are free to choose any model, as long as they are able to explain their rationale, architecture, strengths, and weaknesses.

+## Models

+### U-Net
+U-Net is a widely used model for biomedical image segmentation due to its ability to recover fine-grained details.
+Its architecture consists of an encoder-decoder structure with skip connections that link the contracting path to the expanding path.
+This model is particularly efficient for tasks with limited training data, but it may struggle with very complex or highly variable structures if there isn't sufficient data augmentation.

+### Cellpose
+Cellpose is specifically designed for cell segmentation and requires minimal parameter tuning.
+Unlike U-Net, it utilizes a different architectural approach that focuses on generalizing across various cell types.
+This model exhibits robust performance across diverse datasets, though it can be computationally intensive.

 ## References
 [1] Ronneberger, O., Fischer, P., Brox, T. (2015).
 U-Net: Convolutional Networks for Biomedical Image Segmentation.
 In: Navab, N., Hornegger, J., Wells, W., Frangi, A. (eds) Medical Image Computing and Computer-Assisted Intervention – MICCAI 2015.
 MICCAI 2015.
 Lecture Notes in Computer Science(), vol 9351.
 Springer, Cham.
 [Link](https://doi.org/10.1007/978-3-319-24574-4_28)